-The American Heart Association recommends less than 1,500 milligrams per day.
-Eating less sodium can help lower blood pressure in some individuals.
-It can help reduce the risk of heart disease, stroke, and kidney damage in those with hypertension.
+The American Heart Association recommends getting less than 1,500 milligrams of sodium per day.
+Cutting back on salt can cut blood pressure in some people.
+It can help lower the risk of heart disease, stroke, and kidney damage in those who have high blood pressure.

-Unsure of how much sodium you're getting every day?
+Don't know how much sodium you're getting every day?
 Keep a daily tally of the foods you eat and drink.
 Then calculate how much sodium is in each.
-Any surprises?
 The average American takes in 3,400 milligrams of sodium each day, well above the limits recommended for good health.

 American Heart Association: "Sodium Guidelines Set by the FDA," "Cutting Down on Salt."

 CDC: "Sodium Q&A."